SarahMHaigh/SarahMHaigh.github.io/_pages/people.md

 <h2>Mia Price</h2>
 <img src="../images/Resized/Mia.png" width="200" style="float: right"/>
 <p> Hey!
 I am a junior pursuing a B.S. in Psychology, minoring in Black Studies and Social Justice.
 Although I do not have very much neuroscience experience through this lab I'm hoping to get more exposure to everything neuroscience!
 I have not yet decided if I want to go down a clinical or research career path however, I am sure I want to help communities of color and more specifically the Black community with whatever work I do. </p>
+<p>Mia is currently funded by a Nevada Undergraduate Research Award</p>
 <br>

 <h2>Alayna McGuire</h2>